-Although Quebec City only has a couple of true gay bars (along with three gay saunas - here's a guide to the Quebec City gay sex and spa scene), this festive and very social city has no shortage of inviting hangouts that cultivate a mixed gay-straight following, everything from craft breweries to wine bars to romantic restaurants.
+Although Quebec City only has a couple of true gay bars (along with three gay saunas), this festive and very social city has no shortage of inviting hangouts that cultivate a mixed gay-straight following, everything from craft breweries to wine bars to romantic restaurants.

 Here's an alphabetical list of some notable places for drinking, eating, and mixing it up with both locals and tourists, gay and straight.

-Although not a gay establishment per se, Bar Le Sacrilege (447 rue St-Jean, 418-649-1985) is one of the most LGBT-favored nightspots in the city, with a convenient location along hip and inviting rue St-Jean.
+Although not a gay establishment per se, Bar Le Sacrilege (447 rue St-Jean) is one of the most LGBT-favored nightspots in the city, with a convenient location along the hip and inviting rue St-Jean.
 There's a quite good selection of beers (including many craft varieties), live music is offered some evenings, and there's seating on a lovely garden terrace out back.

-Brulerie St-Jean (881 rue St-Jean, 418-704-4420) is part of a small Quebec City chain of funky and friendly coffeehouses, all of which are quite popular with the LGBT community.
-But this location on rue St-Jean is especially frequented by gay folks, as is the Brulerie St-Roch (375 rue St-Joseph, 418-704-4420), which is down the hill in the trendy district of the same name.
-These casual hangouts are open late (till 11 pm or midnight, depending on the night of the week), serve casual lunch and breakfast fare (including delish cakes, pastries, sandwiches, and quiches.
+Brulerie St-Jean (881 rue St-Jean) is part of a small Quebec City chain of funky and friendly coffeehouses, all of which are quite popular with the LGBT community.
+But this location on rue St-Jean is especially frequented by gay folks, as is the Brulerie St-Roch (375 rue St-Joseph), which is down the hill in the trendy district of the same name.
+These casual hangouts are open late (till 11 pm or midnight, depending on the night of the week), serving casual lunch and breakfast fare (including cakes, pastries, sandwiches, and quiches).
 The exposed stone walls of the St-Jean branch lend a particularly cozy vibe.
 Most locations, including the St-Jean and St-Roch branches, have outdoor seating.